Canada's sexual assault sentencing

 Absolute Discharges

-An absolute discharge occurs when a person is free to go and does not have a criminal record.
+An absolute discharge occurs when a person pleads guilty, but is free to go and does not have a criminal record.
 One year following the release, all records of the discharge disappear.

 Conditional Discharges

-In cases where the judge finds the accused guilty but does not convict them, conditional discharge applies.
-Conditional discharge involves the condition of probation, which requires the convicted party to fulfill specific duties and follow set guidelines for behaviour and movement.
+In cases where the judge finds the accused guilty but does not convict them, a conditional discharge applies.
+A conditional discharge involves a condition of probation, which requires the convicted party to fulfill specific duties and follow set guidelines for behaviour and movement for a set period of between 1 to 3 years.

 National Sex Offender Registry